-In our opinion, the contributions payable under the schedules of contributions for the Fund year ended 31 December 2020 as reported in Reuters Pension Fund's summary of contributions have, in all material respects, been paid in accordance with the schedules of contributions certified by the Fund actuary on 25 November 2019 and 26 November 2020.
+In our opinion, the contributions payable under the schedule of contributions for the fund year ended 31 December 2021 as reported in Reuters Pension Fund's summary of contributions have, in all material respects, been paid in accordance with the schedule of contributions certified by the fund actuary on 26 November 2020.

-We have examined Reuters Pension Fund's summary of contributions for the Fund year ended 31 December 2020 which is set out on the previous page.
+We have examined Reuters Pension Fund's summary of contributions for the fund year ended 31 December 2021 which is set out on the previous page.